resharp/scBurstSim/README.md

 - phase diagrams of differences in Pearson correlation p-value distribution for tran_type S and F
 - percentage of genes for which correlation can be calculated (enough signal)

+With this analysis can also study the best shape of the pulse, by keeping the sum of window/pulse size (W) and gap (G) constant: e.g. W+G=60

 ## signal of labels ##
 analysis of signal of label counts
 input: same as for correlation labels